Dovlane/IntroductionToML/README.md

-# UvodUMasinskoUcenje
+# Introduction to ML
-Model višestruke linearne regresije za predavanje na studentskom seminaru.
+Model of multilinear regression represented on Mathemathical Institute.